thenadz/prezi-embedder/readme.txt

 Tags: prezi, embed, presentation, iframe
 Requires at least: 2.5
 Tested up to: 3.5
-Stable tag: 1.1
+Stable tag: 1.1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows the user to quickly & easily embed a Prezi in Wordpress site by directly implementing the published iframe embed code.
+This plugin allows the user to quickly & easily embed a Prezi in WordPress site by directly implementing the published iframe embed code.

 == Description ==

 This plugin, like most things useful, grew out of a need.
-I had a Prezi and I had a WordPress blog.
+I had a [Prezi](http://prezi.com/) and I had a WordPress blog.
 I Googled for a few hours, trying to find a way to embed one within the other, and found some dirty hacks that ended up not working, as well as a plugin or two that didn't work, or only half worked.
 When I realized that there were no *good* solutions for this issue, I decided to create one.

 This plugin is based on simplicity, making it extremely robust.
 On the back end, it is actually only a few lines of code.
-It takes the embed code that Prezi provides when click the share option and simply inserts the values that you need before rendering a working Prezi.
+It takes the embed code that Prezi provides when clicking the share option through their site and simply inserts the necessary values that are needed to rendering a working Prezi.

-I hope that you all find this plugin as useful as I have.
+I hope that you all find this plugin as useful as I have!

-PS: If this plugin is helpful, please take a moment to give it the rating you believe it deserves.
-I truly appreciate your support!
+*PS: If this plugin is helpful, please take a moment to give it the rating you believe it deserves.
+I truly appreciate your support!*

 == Installation ==